 Just note that if your membership is between billing cycles, you’ll be charged the full amount for that period even if you cancel before it ends.

 No, you can’t use TruthFinder for free.
-You must pay for a trial or membership to access background reports and to be able to look up phone numbers.
+You must pay for a $1 trial for 5 days, or a full membership to access background reports and to be able to look up phone numbers.

 Pros and cons of TruthFinder